bbalganjjm/natural_js/html/naturaljs/template/documents/template-guide_en_US.md

 ## Page source code writing rules

 Basically, the source code of Natural-JS block pages should be structured as follows.
-Please refer to the usage and precautions of N.cont in the [Controller](#html/naturaljs/refr/refr0201.html) menu.
+First, Please refer to the usage and precautions of N.cont in the [Controller](#html/naturaljs/refr/refr0201.html) menu.

 ```javascript
 <style>